 You can renegotiate

-You should also know that your Guidepoint rate will be pro-rated (by the minute) based on the time you are on a call.
-If the call goes under 1 hour, you will only be paid for part of the hour.
-Conversely, if the call exceeds the hour, you can expect to be paid more than the initial negotiated rate. ‘
+It’s also crucial to note that your Guidepoint rate will be pro-rated by the minute based on the duration of the call.
+If the call falls short of an hour, you’ll only receive payment for the portion of the hour you were on the call.
+Conversely, if the call extends beyond the hour, you can expect to receive more than your initial negotiated rate.

 This is how we review gigs